 They’re soft with a perfect balance of sweetness and a hint of tang from the yogurt.
 Plus, the poppy seeds add a bit of texture and flavor that balances it all out so nicely.

-How Are Poppy Seed Muffins Made
+How to Make Poppy Seed Muffins

-Preheat the oven to 400F.
+1 — Preheat the oven to 400F.
+Grease a 12-cup muffin tin.

-Stir together the flour, salt, baking powder, and poppy seeds.
+2 — Stir together the flour, salt, baking powder, and poppy seeds.
 Set aside.

-In a separate bowl, cream the sugar and butter together.
+3 — In a separate bowl, cream the sugar and butter together.
 Beat in eggs one at a time until well blended.
 Add yogurt and vanilla and mix well.
 Stir in dry ingredients and blend just until moistened through.

-Divide the batter into the 12 muffin cups, then bake for 15-20 minutes, or until a toothpick inserted in the center of a muffin comes out clean.
+4 — Divide the batter into the 12 muffin cups, then bake for 15-20 minutes, or until a toothpick inserted in the center of a muffin comes out clean.
 Best eaten the day they are baked.

-Optional Add-ons Or Substitutes For Poppy Seed Muffins
+Optional Add-ons Or Substitutes for Poppy Seed Muffins

 You can even switch up the flavorings by adding almond extract or sour cream.
 Add lemon oil, lemon zest or lemon extract for some lemon poppy seed muffins (which is probably the most popular flavor).